ibm-js/deliteful/docs/list/Pageable.md

 # deliteful/list/Pageable

-The Pageable mixin add paging capabilities to the [deliteful/list/List](./List.md) widget.
+The Pageable mixin adds paging capabilities to the [deliteful/list/List](./List.md) widget.

 A pageable list does not load and display its content all at once, but only loads and displays a subset of the content while providing user controls to load and display more data.